Shopify/mybench/docs/detailed-design-doc.rst

 The random data generators implemented in mybench use the standard ``rand`` library from Go's standard libraries.
 The default random number generator implemented in the ``rand`` library uses a global random source protected by a global mutex.
-Since random data generation is performed concurrently from every worker, the global mutex protecting a global random source creates a significant performance bottleneck.
-This is resolved in mybench as data generators uses an non-protected, gouroutine-local random source stored on each ``BenchmarkWorker``.
+Since random data generation are performed concurrently from every worker, the global mutex protecting a default global random source would create a significant performance bottleneck.
+Thus, instead of using the default random source provided in Go's standard library, each BenchmarkWorker has its own instance of the random source and eliminates the need for a mutex.

 Live monitoring user interface
 ------------------------------